This is a no-bake Kool-Aid pie recipe that only requires four ingredients, and it’s very budget friendly.

 - Fold some mini marshmallows into the filling for an Ambrosia salad effect.

 - Add a layer of crushed chocolate cookies and gummy worms to the top for a dirt pie variation (best with flavors like strawberry or cherry, or things that go well with chocolate).
+Our dirt cake and easy dirt cups are always a big hit!

 What is Kool-Aid pie made of?